-"One to Many" (1: N) technology is where the recorded biometric feature is compared to all biometric data saved in a system.
-This method is referred to as identification due to the user being unknown to the system before providing a biometric sample.
-The identification is successful if there is a match, and the corresponding username or user ID may be processed.
+Identification: "One to Many" (1:N) technology is where the recorded biometric feature is compared to all biometric data saved in a system.
+This method is referred to as identification due to the user being unknown to the system prior to providing a biometric sample.
+If there is a match, the identification is successful, and the corresponding user name or user ID may be processed subsequently.
 The speed of identification can deteriorate proportionally with the greater number of users enrolled.